andrew/ultimate-awesome/README.md

 - [awesome-mdc](https://github.com/benallfree/awesome-mdc) - A curated list of awesome MDC files for your next vibe project.
 - [noPress](https://github.com/CodinCat/noPress) - A collection of CMSs and Static Site Generators.
 - [awesome-knockout](https://github.com/dnbard/awesome-knockout) - A curated list of awesome plugins for Knockout.
-- [awesome-programming-books](https://github.com/greyblake/awesome-programming-books) - List of good programming books for beginners and professionals.
 - [claudepro-directory](https://github.com/JSONbored/claudepro-directory) - Claude Pro Directory is a searchable collection of pre-built configurations, MCP servers, and custom rules designed to enhance Claude AI's performance for specific tasks.
 - [awesome-data-contamination](https://github.com/lyy1994/awesome-data-contamination) - The Paper List on Data Contamination for Large Language Models Evaluation.
 - [Awesome-Electrical-Grid-Mapping](https://github.com/open-energy-transition/Awesome-Electrical-Grid-Mapping) - A curated list of global electrical grid maps, datasets and resources.